 For more than two decades, we’ve made it our mission to stand up for people just like you, to help them get the justice they deserve, and to make our community safer.
 We’ve seen the medical records related to every type of injury resulting from every kind of accident and wrongful death case imaginable, and we are ready to put our experience and complex litigation skills to work for you in an effort to obtain compensation.

 When people fail to act safely or when insurance companies refuse to provide full and fair compensation to you after an accident, we’ll be there to help.
 Our team of aggressive trial attorneys is not afraid of taking on negligent individuals, businesses, government entities, or deep-pocketed insurance companies, and we will not rest until justice is served through the legal system with maximum compensation.

 After an injury accident due to someone else's negligence, you have the right to expect that the responsible party’s insurance will compensate you for the personal injuries or harm you’ve suffered (this includes medical malpractice cases), as well as for any damage to personal property that was caused by a reckless or negligent act.

-Unfortunately, the insurance companies are often more concerned with their bottom-line and making their investors happy, not taking care of you.
-They will often do everything in their power to deny or minimize your injury claim.
+Unfortunately, the insurance company is often more concerned with their bottom line and making their investors happy, not taking care of you.
+They will often do everything in their power of the legal process to deny or minimize your effort to secure compensation.

 That’s why it is so important to have an experienced injury attorney on your side.
-When you hire an experienced injury lawyer like those at Farris, Riley & Pitt, LLP, you can focus on your health and your family, and let us work to get you the compensation you are owed.
+When you hire an experienced injury lawyer like those at Farris, Riley & Pitt, LLP, you can focus on your health and your family, and let us work to get you the maximum compensation you are owed.

 Alabama Accident Statistics at a Glance